Feeding Your Baby

 If nipple pain persists with corrected positioning, please contact one of SJ/C's lactation consultants at (912) 819-8231.

-We suggest you encourage your baby to nurse at least every 2-3 hours within the first few weeks.
+We suggest you encourage your baby to nurse at least 8 times in 24 hours, including nighttime.
 He may wish to nurse more - that's okay.
 The more the baby nurses, the better milk supply you will have.

 Let the baby finish on his own on the first breast before offering the second side.
 You will know your baby is getting enough if he is having 3-4 bowel movements and 6-8 wet diapers a day.
 If he is not, notify your lactation consultant or pediatrician.